-B. Key Findings of this Valuation
+A. Key Findings of this Valuation

-The key results of the October 1, 2020 actuarial valuation are as follows:
+The key results of the October 1, 2022 actuarial valuation are as follows:

-- The Funding Policy Contribution Requirement decreased from \$35,335,830 as of October 1, 2019 to \$32,839,034 as of October 1, 2020.
-This translates to a rate as a percent of total compensation decrease from 40.75% as of October 1, 2019 to 38.11% as of October 1, 2020.
-The primary reason for the decrease in contribution rate is an actuarial experience gain on liabilities.
-The Funding Policy Contribution is based on the Aggregate Funding Method which determines contributions based on the expected future salaries of the current active population. - The unfunded Entry Age Normal (EAN) actuarial liability for The Police Retirement System of St. Louis decreased from \$209 million on October 1, 2019 to \$189 million on October 1, 2020.
-This is the amount of the EAN actuarial liability over the Actuarial Value of Assets. - The System's funding ratio based on the Entry Age Normal actuarial liability, the ratio of actuarial asset value to the EAN actuarial liabilities, increased from 79.4% as of October 1, 2019 to 81.4% as of October 1, 2020.
-The reasons for this change are: - o An expected decrease in the EAN unfunded actuarial liability of \$8.4 million from the employer and employee contributions made during the Plan Year. - O During the year ended September 30, 2020, the System's assets earned 5.69% on a market value basis, but due to smoothing of prior investment gains and losses, the return on the actuarial asset value was 6.84% (as compared to 7.50% assumed).
-This resulted in an actuarial loss on investments of \$3.7 million.

-On the liability side, the System experienced a gain on liabilities of \$14.5 million due to Plan experience.
-A significant portion of this gain was due to both salary increases and cost-of-living adjustments (COLA) being less than expected during the Plan Year.
-Average valuation compensation decreased by 0.1% from the prior year compared to an assumed overall payroll increase of 3.0%.
-Actual COLAs as of October 1, 2020 were zero compared to an assumed increase of 2.5%.
+- The Funding Policy Contribution Requirement increased from \$37,289,426 as of October 1, 2021 to \$37,893,571 as of October 1, 2022.
+This translates to a rate as a percent of total compensation increase from 46.99% as of October 1, 2021 to 50.56% as of October 1, 2022.
+The primary reason for the increase in the contribution rate was a decrease in the actuarial value of assets.
+Additionally, the total active payroll decreased significantly during the year.
+The Funding Policy Contribution is based on the Aggregate Funding Method which determines contributions based on the expected future salaries of the current active population. - The number of active plan members decreased from 1,143 to 1,049 and the valuation compensation decreased from \$76.2 million to \$71.9 million during the year due to large numbers of non-vested terminations and retirements. - The unfunded EAN actuarial liability for The Police Retirement System of St. Louis increased from \$221 million on October 1, 2021 to \$231 million on October 1, 2022.
+This is the amount of the EAN actuarial liability over the Actuarial Value of Assets. - The System's funding ratio, the ratio of actuarial asset value to the EAN actuarial liabilities, decreased from 79.8% as of October 1, 2021 to 79.0% as of October 1, 2022.
+The reasons for the decrease in funding ratio are: - O During the year ended September 30, 2022, the System's assets earned -11.24% on a market value basis, but due to smoothing of prior investment gains and losses, the return on the actuarial asset value was 4.23% (as compared to 7.00% assumed).
+This resulted in an actuarial loss on investments of \$22.1 million. - On the liability side, the System experienced a gain on liabilities of \$1.0 million due to plan experience.
+The primary contributors to this gain were inactive mortality being higher than expected, active members terminating more than expected, and an update to retiree benefit payments.
+Slightly offsetting these gains were cost-of-living adjustments of 3% for those eligible versus the assumption of 2.5% and average salary increases for continuing active members not in DROP of 4.6% versus the assumption of 4.2% for the year.